 The Nightfort was the largest castle on the Wall, and the oldest, being twice as old as Castle Black.
 Chronicles from the Nightfort described the ancient war at Sea Dragon Point of the Kings of Winter, the Starks of Winterfell, against the Warg King and the children of the forest.

 The Nightfort is remembered in scary stories of the north dating back thousands of years.
-It was there that the Night's King reigned before his name was wiped from the memory of man, and where the Rat Cook served the Andal king his prince-and-bacon pie.
-It is where the seventy-nine sentinels stood their watch, where brave young Danny Flint was raped and murdered, and where King Sherrit called down his curse of the Andals of old.
+It was there that the Night's King reigned before his name was wiped from the memory of man, and where the Rat Cook served an Andal king (Tywell II Lannister or Oswell I Arryn) his prince-and-bacon pie.
+It is where the seventy-nine sentinels stood their watch, where brave young Danny Flint was raped and murdered, and where King Sherrit called down his curse on the Andals of old.
 The Nightfort is where apprentice boys faced the thing that came in the night, where blind Symeon Star-Eyes saw hellhounds fight, and where Mad Axe walked the yards and climbed the towers to butcher his brothers in the dark.
 Some stories are described in Archmaester Harmune's Watchers on the Wall.

 Three hundred years before Aegon's Conquest, the commanders of the Nightfort and Snowgate went to war with each other.
 Eventually, both lost their heads to the Stark in Winterfell.
 At some point rangers from the Nightfort sealed the tunnel of Arson Iceaxe.